qhuiw/XCSwap/README.md

 ```
 Provide your MNEMONIC and INFURA_API_KEY in `.env` file, make sure you gitignore for privacy protection

+### Wallet Configuration
+If you would like to use the local development blockchain Ganache, after launching the blockchain, import one account into your wallet for swap.

 ### Deployment

 1. If you want to perform token exchange on the same chain, deploy script 1 by